DevOps4Networks/IOX-Notes/829_PSU/README.md

 ##Some Hacking Required

+In the box with the IR829 I did find a four hole Molex plug and a strip of four metal pieces designed to clamp around cables and insert into the Molex plug.
+These are intended to be used to connect power cables in a vehicle environment to plug into the IR829.
+With a little work, they can be adapted for use with a AC/DC PSU also.

-This is where the Molex plug and the metal pieces come in.
-What I did was cut off the plug that the PSU came with, and used the metal pieces in the IR829 box to connect the inner and outer cables into the Molex plug, which also came in the IR829 box.
+What I did
+was cut off the plug that the PSU came with, and used the metal pieces in the IR829 box to connect the inner and outer cables into the Molex plug, which also came in the IR829 box.